 Access to Organic Food: In the countryside, you can find lots of fresh fruits, eggs, vegetables directly from the source.
 Due to the huge availability of space, you can even grow food of your choice organically.
 In the city, unprocessed and healthy foods are not so difficult to find, but they are more expensive.
 Gas station snack bars and small markets are more prominent that organic stores for groceries.

 Stronger Communities: One of the most undeniable benefits of living in the countryside is the communities.
 Since it is a small place, everyone knows everything about one another.
-When someone new enters the neighbourhood, all the people from the surroundings introduce themselves with a heart warming welcome gift like a pie or cookies.
+When someone new enters the neighborhood, all the people from the surroundings introduce themselves with a heart-warming welcome gift like a pie or cookies.
 This kind of belonging is missing in the big urban areas.
-Country folk are more open towards others.

 - Due to fewer options for business or industry, the rate of unemployment is much higher in the countryside.
 The only alternative for earning a living is through farming.